 Is it dinner time?
 Well, it is on Erin’s patio.

 Erin and her husband built this awesome large table for about $200 (instead of the $1,000 it would have cost to buy brand new).
 They used this tutorial as their guide and once it was all built and beautiful, they finished it off with Superpaint (an exterior grade primer + paint) from Sherwin-Williams in Extra White.
-Now they can have endless summer large dinner parties on their awesome new table.
+PSA: If you can eat outside then you should absolutely eat outside.
 Head here for more info on her process.

 In need of garden/patio inspiration on a budget?
 Well, Cathy is here to fix that.

 This DIY is seriously impressive, not only for how beautiful it turned out but it only cost $2,000 (not including the furniture).
 Cathy and her husband kept the deer fence, grapes, and fruit trees but cleared out the debris, added gravel, made garden beds, created the stone patio added a gate and styled the whole thing.
 Plus, get this…it only took four weeks to complete.
 This just goes to show that while this yard had beautiful bones, it’s completely possible to fully makeover a space on a reasonable budget and timeline.
 Head to her blog if you want the total breakdown of the costs and process.

 Poolside Retreat Makeover

 You might remember Leigh from our DIY bathrooms post and her awesome mint green vintage tub.
 Well, that was just one of MANY projects because she and her husband are renovating their entire home (backyard included).
 Again, there were a couple of things they hired professional help for like resurfacing the pool and installing an outdoor shower.
 But the rest was her, her husband and some very kind friends.
 While her husband resurfaced the pool deck, she DIYed that flower pot wall by painting inexpensive terracotta pots and gave some much-needed love to her vintage patio furniture.